Jump to the content of the page

 Test re-run

-The optional Test ReRun module enables subsequent recalculation of strain on the basis of an image series recorded during a test, using a different initial gauge-length (provided multiple markings are present).
-This can be particularly advantageous in component testing, for example, when it is necessary to evaluate local strain at different locations, or in standard tensile tests when specimen necking has occurred outside the original initial gauge-length.
+The optional Test Re-Run module enables subsequent recalculation of strain using an image series recorded during a test but employing a different initial gauge length (provided multiple marks are present).
+This can be particularly advantageous in component testing, for example, when it is necessary to evaluate local strain at different locations, or in standard tensile tests when specimen necking has occurred outside the original initial gauge length.

 The recalculated strain can, of course, be synchronized subsequently with the other measurement values via the testXpert testing software.